AI agent authorization is a rule problem

 How do I version-control authorization policies?

-What audit capabilities does Veto provide?
+What decision-record capabilities does Veto provide?

 How is agent authorization different from traditional RBAC?